jinglanli/jinglanli.github.io/_pages/cv.md

 Ph.D. in Statistics, University of Wisconsin-Madison

 `2011`
-M.Sc. in Mathematics, Beijing University of Technology
+M.S in Mathematics, Beijing University of Technology

 `2009`
 Cross registrant, Tsinghua University

 `2008`
-B.Sc. in Information and Computing Sciences, Beijing University of Technology
+B.S in Information and Computing Sciences, Beijing University of Technology

 ### Experience